-This session should be run as a workshop and led by the course instructor.
+This session will be run as a workshop and led by the course instructor.
 The use of a white board / flip chart will build up the information in a logical and progressive way.

-- List the type of accidents that could occur whilst snorkelling - " Medical injury - " Physical - " Cramp - " Exhaustion - " Hyperventilation leading to unconsciousness / drowning - Signs and symptoms - " Medical obvious signs of discomfort, unconsciousness, unresponsive, vomiting - " Injury screaming in pain, clutching the affected area, blood loss - " Physical a combination of the above - " Cramp clutching the affected area, inability to move in the water - " Exhaustion inability to keep up with the group, rapid breathing, mask off face, lack of attention - " Hyperventilation several deep breaths, unresponsive, unconscious
+- 1. List the type of accidents that could occur whilst snorkelling

+- Medical injury

+- Physical

+- Cramp

+- Exhaustion

+- Hyperventilation leading to unconsciousness / drowning)

+- 2. Signs and Symptoms

+- Medical obvious signs of discomfort, unconsciousness, unresponsive, vomiting

+- Injury screaming in pain, clutching the affected area, blood loss

+- Physical a combination of the above

+- Cramp clutching the affected area, inability to move in the water